rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 product_url: undefined
 ---

 Cloud computing is a broad term that describes a wide range of services.
 As with other significant developments in technology, many vendors have seized the term _cloud_ and are using it for products that are outside of the common definition.
-Because cloud is a broad collection of services, organizations can choose where, when, and how they use cloud computing.
+Because the cloud is a broad collection of services, organizations can choose where, when, and how they use cloud computing.

 This article explains the different types of cloud computing services commonly referred to as software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS).
 It also provides some guidance on situations where particular flavors of cloud computing are (or aren't) the best option for an organization.